Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 In order to provide custom payment methods on your website, please purchase the [premium version](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/) of the plugin.

 = I want to customize my Stripe Checkout page =
-The [premium version](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/) of Stripe Checkout Plug and Play provides options to add custom text, number and dropdown fields for better customization.
+The [premium version](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/) of SA Hosted Checkout for WooCommerce provides options to add custom text, number and dropdown fields for better customization.

 = How can I check Stripe Checkout sessions which were created on my website but never completed? = The [premium version](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/) offers you access to Stripe Sessions for quick and easy viewing of the customer and order details.